JohnMcLear/etherpad-stream/README.md

 ## To Do

-I can't figure out how to detect a backspace in TTY mode, so you can't delete text.
+- I can't figure out how to detect a backspace in TTY mode, so you can't delete text.
 You'll have to use your browser for now.

+- Find a nicer way of putting this in your path